-Riley Snyder's Bench Marker Eagle Project: My troop and I assisted Riley Snyder in completing his Eagle project.
+Riley Snyder's Bench Marker Eagle Project: We assisted Riley Snyder in completing his Eagle project.
 The goal of his project was to identify benches that had memorial plaques, document the information that was on them, and make a map database of those benches.
 This would help benefit those who want to find a bench dedicated to a friend or loved one.

 Ethan Jones' Stormwater Eagle Project: We assisted Ethan Jones in completing his Eagle project.
-The goal of his project was to identify storm drains around our township, and put them into a database.
+The goal of his project was to identify storm drains around South Middleton township, for that info to be put into a map database.
 We also then went around and placed markers on them that promoted no dumping in the drains.